burlachenkok/burlachenkok.github.io/_posts/2024-10-14-ufednl-in-arxiv.md

 - Support for creating oracles for optimization problems using NVIDIA CUDA (Compute Capability 7.0 to 9.0)
 - Implementation can be utilized as native OS executable binaries, dynamic libraries, static libraries, and as extension modules for languages supported by [SWIG](https://www.swig.org/).

-**C. Practical Refinements of Existing Compressors.** We introduced an extension of the TopK compression mechanism, termed Top-LEK, which performs adaptive compression based on theoretical limits.
+**3/4.
+Two Practical Refinements of Existing Compressors.** We introduced an extension of the TopK compression mechanism, termed Top-LEK, which performs adaptive compression based on theoretical limits.
 Additionally, we proposed a cache-aware version of the RandK sparsification compressor, named RandSeqK.

-**D. Performance Comparison with [CVXPY](https://www.cvxpy.org/).** Our implementation significantly outperforms solvers from CVXPY for logistic regression in a single-node scenario including commercial [MOSEK](https://www.mosek.com/).
+**5. Performance Comparison with [CVXPY](https://www.cvxpy.org/).** Our implementation significantly outperforms solvers from CVXPY for logistic regression in a single-node scenario including commercial [MOSEK](https://www.mosek.com/).

 <table style="border-style: solid; width: 100%; border-collapse:collapse; border:1px solid">
   <caption>Table 2: Single-node simulation, n=142, FedNL-LS (B), ‖∇f(x<sup>last</sup>)‖ ≈ 9 · 10<sup>-10</sup>, FP64, 24 cores at 3.3 GHz.</caption>